 The next step was to undertake a medical test (paid for by the Ministry of Agriculture).
 This wasn’t usually that strenuous – in some cases, the doctor just signed their certificate without carrying out any checks according to Mant.
 However girls of a smaller size were questioned about whether they would be able to cope with the heavy manual work.
 ‘Well-turned’ girls were also questioned about their ability to ‘muck down’ to the country lifestyle.

 Women were then invited to attend an interview.
 This would give the panel a chance to meet the young woman in person.
-The young women applicants were usually asked questions on the following (taken from Land Girls And Their Impact by Ann Kramer):-
+The young women applicants were usually asked questions on the following:

 - Previous work